PaulBappoo/ai-group-chat/README.md

    - Each AI builds on previous ideas and perspectives
    - AIs are encouraged to highlight connections between different viewpoints
    - The collective goal is to work toward a comprehensive solution
-3. After several structured rounds of discussion (usually 5 rounds total), a summary is generated
+3. After the number of rounds specified by Max Rounds Per Prompt, a summary is generated
 4. The summary highlights key points, agreements, and the collective solution reached
 5. The entire discussion remains visible, with the summary clearly demarcated